opendocsg/opendoc-supreme-court-judgements/2019_SGHCR_6/report.md

 \[emphasis added in italics and bold italics\]

 8       The Contract further provides that “Buyer shall pay 100% of Seller’s final invoice (or provisional invoice where applicable) for the Goods of each delivery in accordance with the terms of the Contract”.
 A clause titled “Suspension, cancellation and termination” (“the Suspension/Termination Clause”) gives the Plaintiff (as seller) the right to suspend, cancel or terminate the Contract if one of several specified events takes place.
-One such event occurs when “the Buyer breaches this Contract or fails to fulfil one or more of its obligations on time or adequately, including, failing to pay an amount owing on the due date”.[\[note: 5\]](#Ftn_5) Upon the occurrence of such event, the Defendant (as buyer) “shall become liable, and the Seller shall be entitled to make any claim against the Buyer, for any and all Losses whatsoever resulting from or connected with the Event”.
+One such event occurs when “the Buyer breaches this Contract or fails to fulfil one or more of its obligations on time or adequately, including, failing to pay an amount owing on the due date”.[^5] Upon the occurrence of such event, the Defendant (as buyer) “shall become liable, and the Seller shall be entitled to make any claim against the Buyer, for any and all Losses whatsoever resulting from or connected with the Event”.

 9       A separate clause titled “Consequences of termination” (“the Consequences of Termination Clause”) stipulates that in the event of termination of the Contract for any reason, “any amount payable by the Buyer shall become immediately due and payable in cash in full (unless otherwise agreed by the Seller)”.
-It further provides that the Consequences of Termination Clause shall survive such termination and will continue to apply.[\[note: 6\]](#Ftn_6)
+It further provides that the Consequences of Termination Clause shall survive such termination and will continue to apply.[^6]

 ### Defendant’s failure to pay

-10     The Plaintiff made three shipments of the Goods to the Defendant, which received delivery of the Goods.[\[note: 7\]](#Ftn_7) The Plaintiff issued invoices for each shipment (collectively, “the Invoices”), as follows:
+10     The Plaintiff made three shipments of the Goods to the Defendant, which received delivery of the Goods.[^7] The Plaintiff issued invoices for each shipment (collectively, “the Invoices”), as follows:

 (a)     The first invoice (No 93771703) was dated 22 July 2018 for the amount of US$1,112,604.88 and in respect of 500.722mt of the Goods.
-The date of delivery of the shipment was indicated as 22 July 2018.[\[note: 8\]](#Ftn_8) The due date for payment is indicated on the invoice as 12 September 2018, but the Plaintiff claims (and the Defendant does not dispute) that the correct due date is a day earlier (_ie_, 11 September 2018).[\[note: 9\]](#Ftn_9)
+The date of delivery of the shipment was indicated as 22 July 2018.[^8] The due date for payment is indicated on the invoice as 12 September 2018, but the Plaintiff claims (and the Defendant does not dispute) that the correct due date is a day earlier (_ie_, 11 September 2018).[^9]

 (b)     The second invoice (No 93771765) was dated 26 July 2018 for the amount of US$1,111,909.38 and in respect of 500.398mt of the Goods.
-The date of delivery was indicated as 26 July 2018 and the due date for payment was 18 September 2018.[\[note: 10\]](#Ftn_10)
+The date of delivery was indicated as 26 July 2018 and the due date for payment was 18 September 2018.[^10]

 (c)     The third invoice (No 93772145) was dated 17 August 2018 for the amount of $1,160,653.61 and in respect of 500.368mt of the Goods.
-The date of delivery was indicated as 17 August 2018 and the due date for payment as 15 October 2018.[\[note: 11\]](#Ftn_11) The Defendant takes the position that the due date for payment is 12 October 2018,[\[note: 12\]](#Ftn_12) but this is immaterial for present purposes since it does not dispute that the due date has passed.
+The date of delivery was indicated as 17 August 2018 and the due date for payment as 15 October 2018.[^11] The Defendant takes the position that the due date for payment is 12 October 2018,[^12] but this is immaterial for present purposes since it does not dispute that the due date has passed.

-11     The Defendant accepts that despite reminders and demands from the Plaintiff, it has, to date, failed to pay the outstanding price of US$3,385,167.87 under the Invoices.[\[note: 13\]](#Ftn_13) According to the Plaintiff, the Defendant’s directors at the time (Mr Victor Kuo and Mr Max Chen Xi) repeatedly stated that the Defendant was unable to make payment for the shipments.
-It is also undisputed that the Defendant’s bank, Oversea-Chinese Banking Corporation Limited, has frozen its bank accounts and that Hyundai Corporation Singapore Pte Ltd has obtained a worldwide Mareva injunction against it in connection with a separate claim.[\[note: 14\]](#Ftn_14)
+11     The Defendant accepts that despite reminders and demands from the Plaintiff, it has, to date, failed to pay the outstanding price of US$3,385,167.87 under the Invoices.[^13] According to the Plaintiff, the Defendant’s directors at the time (Mr Victor Kuo and Mr Max Chen Xi) repeatedly stated that the Defendant was unable to make payment for the shipments.
+It is also undisputed that the Defendant’s bank, Oversea-Chinese Banking Corporation Limited, has frozen its bank accounts and that Hyundai Corporation Singapore Pte Ltd has obtained a worldwide Mareva injunction against it in connection with a separate claim.[^14]

-12     On 17 September 2018, the Plaintiff purported to suspend the Contract pursuant to the Suspension/Termination Clause.[\[note: 15\]](#Ftn_15) It claims that by way of an email dated 29 October 2018, it then terminated the Contract pursuant to that same clause.[\[note: 16\]](#Ftn_16) The Defendant denies having received that email.[\[note: 17\]](#Ftn_17) The Plaintiff further alleges that despite multiple demands and reminders to the Defendant to deliver up the Goods to the Plaintiff, the Defendant failed or refused to do so.[\[note: 18\]](#Ftn_18)
+12     On 17 September 2018, the Plaintiff purported to suspend the Contract pursuant to the Suspension/Termination Clause.[^15] It claims that by way of an email dated 29 October 2018, it then terminated the Contract pursuant to that same clause.[^16] The Defendant denies having received that email.[^17] The Plaintiff further alleges that despite multiple demands and reminders to the Defendant to deliver up the Goods to the Plaintiff, the Defendant failed or refused to do so.[^18]

 ### Commencement of proceedings